L-sky/RepData_PeerAssessment1/PA1_template.md

 Calculate mean over each group.
 Drop dimensions of obtained matrix (vector now, which we can pass as an argument).
 Extract time intervals over which we make calculations in few previous steps.
-Make a plot (take care of appropriate x-axis scaling).
+Make a plot (take care of appropriate x-axis scaling). <b>Note: default scaling gives incorrect representation due to jumps of the form xx59 -> (xx+1)00 (looks like relatively long (respectively to x-axis) straight segments on the graphs).</b>

 ```r